d-k0de/MoMo_Data_Analysis/README.md

 ## Use
-- To run the backend server:
+- To run the backend server (ensure it keeps running):
   ```
   python scripts/app.py
   ```
 - To process and populate the database with SMS data:
   ```